 As an adviser to a former Australian Assistant Treasurer in the Australian Government, Krystian managed the delivery of major not-for-profit sector reforms including the establishment of Australia’s first independent charities regulator, the Australian Charities and Not-for-profits Commission (ACNC), and the passage of Australia’s first statutory definition of charity, theCharities Act 2013.

 He is engaged with various Australian and international advisory bodies.
 These include the Australian Taxation Office’s Not-for-profit Stewardship Group, the Advisory Council of the International Center for Nonprofit Law, and the Editorial Advisory Board of Alliance Magazine.

-Krystian is a Board Member of Mental Health First Aid Australia, which is focused on providing high quality, evidence-based mental health first aid education to everyone.
+Krystian is also Chair of Mental Health First Aid Australia, a Melbourne-based organisation with global reach which is focused on providing high quality, evidence-based mental health first aid education to everyone.

-Krystian has completed a Master’s degree from the London School of Economics and Political Science focusing on regulatory policy, and a Bachelor of Laws and a Bachelor of Commerce (Economics) from Deakin University.
-He is currently undertaking a PhD at Swinburne University of Technology focusing on the regulation of structured philanthropy.
+He has completed a Master’s degree from the London School of Economics and Political Science focusing on regulatory policy, and a Bachelor of Laws and a Bachelor of Commerce (Economics) from Deakin University.